dorahacksglobal/Hackathon-Playbook/thedao.md

 ### 2.2 Reputation System - Hackathon DAO Credit

-In Hackathon DAO community we want to use "DAO credit" to reflect a memeber's credibility, community contribution and technical ablity.
+In Hackathon DAO community we want to use "Hacking Credits"(HCs) to reflect a memeber's credibility, community contribution and technical ablity.

 **Who Can Gain the Credits**
 - Anyone in the Hackathon DAO community.
 - The default credits for all members will be zero.

 **How to Gain the Credits**
 - Submit hackathon proposal to Hackathon DAO, get granted and get votes in the seasonal final review.
-The votes obtained of one organizer will be converted into Hackathon DAO credits one-to-one.
+The votes obtained of one organizer will be converted into Hackathon DAO HC one-to-one.
 - Submit projects in Hakcathon DAO supported hackathon(s) and get votes in the seasonal project faire.
-The votes obtained of one hacker/team will be converted into Hackathon DAO credits one-to-one.
+The votes obtained of one hacker/team will be converted into Hackathon DAO HC one-to-one.
-- Hold technical events like meetups, talks and workshops can get 1-5 creidt(s) depending on the quality and performance of the event.
-The amount issued will be decided by the DAO Steward depending on the audiences' feedback.
+- Hold technical events like meetups, talks and workshops can get 1-5 HC(s) depending on the quality and performance of the event.
+The amount issued will be decided by the DAO staffs depending on the audiences' feedback.

 **How to Use the Credits**
-- The community can use the organizer' DAO credits as a reference when evaluate hackathon proposals in future seasons.
+- The community can use the organizer' HCs as a reference when evaluate hackathon proposals in future seasons.
-- The creidts can be exchanged into DAO tokens under a one-to-X ratio, so that those trustworthy and active members with solid technical skills can join the core decision making progress of grants.
+- The HCs can be exchanged into DAO voting tokens under a one-to-X ratio for the whitelisted members, so that those trustworthy and active members with solid technical skills can join the core decision making progress of grants.

 ### 2.3.
+Community Rules

+**Gating rules**
+- All members must pass KYC before joining.
+- One can join as an organizer after submitting Hackathon DAO grant application or get validated by at least one DAO admin or staff with previous hackathon organizing experiences.
+- One can join as an DAO funder by providing prove of holding Hackathon DAO token and this channel will be actively maintained by staffs according to the latest token holders.
+- If a member gets reported by more than 3 other members in the community, this member will be added into Hackathon DAO blacklist and removed from our Discord server.

+**Generic rules**
+- Respect each other - hate speech, racism, homophobia, bullying or toxic behavior are not tolerated.
+- No controversial topics - this includes, but is not limited to politics, religion, or other heavy subjects.
+- No spam - this includes, but is not limited to posting unapproved advertising, excessive pings, emote or image spam, abusing spoiler tags, malicious links, etc.
+- No fraud - this includes, but is not limited malicious cash out, collision, plagiarism or account stealing.
+- Keep discussions relevant to the channel topic.
+Each channel's description tells you the topic.
+- Interfering with staff’s duties by arguing, misinforming them or giving false evidence is forbidden.

+### 2.4.
 Discord

 **Channel Structure**
 - **Information**